J0s3f/bt747/branches/BT747_mdeweerd/dev/README.txt

  I now build the 'cod' file for BlackBerry automatically before uploading the application using 'build_cod.bat'.

- The core part of the scripts to package and upload the files are in the SVN database.
-They do rely on local scripts and configuration though - I do not want to share passwords for instance.
- In BT747, local properties should be set in the 'local.properties' file which has higher priority than the default settings.
-To know what you can set, the default.properties files can give some hints.
+ The build process is automated using ANT.
+ You can find some comments in the 'build.xml' file which is the file used by ANT to know how to build.
+ Some local paths and other particularities need to be known by ANT and you can set these in a 'local.properties' file.
- My file looks something like this (the password is different of course):
+ My 'local.properties'e looks something like this (the password is different of course):

 ======== local.properties sample start =============
 user.email = mymail@myserver.dom